 There is considerable diversity among library science degree programs.
 To help in your decision, we suggest that you read about programs and reach out to the schools about your specific interests and concerns.
 Some students may enter a library science graduate program with a career in mind, whether this is in administration, archives, or librarianship for children.
 If this is you, research the course syllabus to make sure it addresses your needs.

-Popular Schools with Library Science Degrees in Vermont
+Popular Schools with Library Science and Information Management Degrees in Vermont

 Library Science vs. Information Science

 Library science and information science are similar degree paths with some differences.
 Librarians and information professionals may contribute to the design and development of knowledge management systems such as databases.
 They also help others locate archival and other resources.
 In so doing, they bridge the gaps between people, information and technology.